and-fr/c5xml2sql/README.md

-# Sid Meier's Civilization V: XML to SQL code converter.
+# :earth_africa: Sid Meier's Civilization V: XML to SQL code converter.
 This is a tool to convert code from XML based files to SQL type files.

 ## REQUIREMENTS